 Woodford, a Briton, on Friday will also attend his first board meeting since it convened to oust him.
 Still a director despite his sacking as CEO, Woodford had refused to return to Japan earlier, saying he was concerned for his safety.

 Speculation of organised-crime links have swirled around the Olympus scandal.
 The firm on Monday said a third-party panel it set up to investigate the matter had, so far, found no evidence that organised crime syndicates or yakuza gangsters were involved in the M&A payments.

-The payments included a massive $687 million advisory fee paid mostly to an obscure Cayman Islands firm.
+The payments included a massive $687 million (441 million pound) advisory fee paid mostly to an obscure Cayman Islands firm.